 A simulation model operating at the granularity of cell times was developed in order to verify the design and evaluate its performance under various traffic patterns and for various switch sizes, and in order to evaluate cell distribution and resequencing methods.
-In the simulation model, the cell-credit round-trip time is 1 cell time, and each buffer shown in fig. 5 has a size of 1 cell, except for the input buffers of the routing switching elements which have a size of 2 for a specific cell distribution method.
+In the simulation model, the cell-credit round-trip time is 1 cell time, and the buffer shown in fig. 4 has a size of 1 cell for the distribution switching elements, and 2 or 3 for the routing switching elements, depending on the cell distribution method.

 We simulated the switch under smooth, bursty, and hotspot traffic.
 Smooth traffic consisted of Bernoulli arrivals with uniformly distributed destinations.
-For bursty traffic, each source alternatingly produces a burst of cells (all with the same destination) followed by an idle period of empty cells; the bursts and idle periods contain a geometrically distributed number of cells.
-The reported results use bursty/12 traffic, where the mean burst size is 12 cells: this is close to one of the modes of IP traffic size distribution (assuming 48-byte cell payload).
-Under hotspot traffic, each destination belonging to a designated set of "hot spots" receives (smooth or bursty) traffic at 100%collective load, uniformly from all sources; the rest of the destinations receive smooth or bursty traffic as above.
+For bursty traffic, each source alternatingly produces a burst of cells (all with the same destination) possibly followed by an idle period of empty cells; the bursts and idle periods contain a geometrically distributed number of cells.
+The reported results use bursty/12 traffic, where the mean burst size is 12 cells; this is close to one of the modes of IP traffic size distribution (assuming 48-byte cell payload).
+Under hotspot traffic, each destination belonging to a designated set of "hot spots" receives (smooth or bursty) traffic at 100% collective load, uniformly from all sources; the rest of the destinations receive smooth or bursty traffic as above.
 The reported results use hotspot/4 traffic, where the four hotspots are ports 0, 1, 2, and 3.

-The delay reported is the average over all cells of the cell's exit time, minus the cell's birth time, minus the fabric length (number of stages); for example, most of the reported results are for a 64×64 fabric made of 4×4 switching elements, hence the fabric has $2 \cdot \log_4 64 =$ $2 \cdot 3 = 6$ stages, and the number subtracted is 6 cell times.
-In our simulation model, it takes 1 cell time for a cell to traverse 1 stage of the fabric, in an otherwise idle system, with the cell moving at top speed.
-Thus, by subtracting the fabric length from the actual delay, we report the sum of all queueing delays for the cells.
+The delay reported is the average over all cells of the cell's exit time, minus the cell's birth time, minus the fabric length (number of stages) plus one; by subtracting the fabric length from the actual delay, we report the sum of all queueing delays for the cells plus one.
 In all of the reported results, the duration of the simulation is 200,000 cell times and collection of statistics starts after the first 40,000 cell times.
-We ran each simulation 10 times and then computed the sample mean and the corresponding confidence interval for the measured delay.
-With regard to average delay, the 95% confidence intervals were well below 5% in all cases but one case for load equal to 99% where the confidence interval was 7.1%.
+We use 95% confidence intervals of 5% for average delay, except for one case where it was 7.1%.